ceph/ceph/src/doc/rgw/user-accounts.md

 we should be able to use the same cls_user calls for `{accountid}.buckets` that we already use for `{userid}.buckets`. so if we solve this scaling problem for users, we could apply the same solution to accounts

+## account limits

+the goal of quota enforcement is to prevent a single account or user from consuming too much storage capacity. but quotas are measured only in total objects and size of object data

+for users, rgw also imposes a limit on bucket creation to 1000 per user by default. this prevents unbounded creation of bucket metadata, and also works around the scaling limitations of `{userid}.buckets` mentioned above

+at the account level, there should be similar limits on the number of users and roles created

+open questions:
+* do we need to limit the number of buckets per account, or just rely on (users-per-account * buckets-per-user)?
+* what about access keys per user?

 ## iam groups and group policy?

 we don't have any support for groups yet. is there interest in groups and group policy? this seems relatively easy to add as future work